 Safeguarding procedures will be monitored and reviewed at least annually by the School Health and Safety committee.

-Gates are locked at the same time each day in the morning at .....am and after school at.....pm.
-After which time access to school is through:.....................................................
-After school clubs use the main doors.
+Gates are locked at the same time each day in the morning after school.
+After which time access to school is through the main school office.
+After school clubs use the main doors or nominated gates communicated to parents.

 The school secretary monitors those that come to the door at reception before deciding who to let into the building.